nuxeo/nuxeo/nuxeo-distribution/nuxeo-distribution-cap-gatling-tests/README.md

       python  my-script.py | redis-cli --pipe

-See the previous `inject-*.py` file for example.
+Create your injector by looking at provided one.

 ## Redis document store

 The documents information are stored in a Redis database with the following layout:

-- `imp:folder` a ZSET of folders path and level
+- `imp:folder` a ZSET to list folder with their depth level
-- `imp:doc` a SET of documents path
+- `imp:doc` a SET to list the documents path
 - `imp:data:$docPath` a HASH describing a document (or a folder) including the payload that will be used to create the Nuxeo document